withinJoel/Elsa/Documentation/Syntax.md

 * `echo:` - To display something on the terminal. example: `echo:I am Joel.`
     * `echo:` - To display the output n number of times. example: `echo: I am Joel *11`
 * `ver` or `version` - To display the version of the Web shell
+* `config` - To get the configuration information.
 * `developer` or `dev` - To know about the developer.
 * `help` - To get a list of all the supported commands.